ankurchavda/SparkLearning/README.md

 https://medium.com/@bradanderson.contacts/spark-vs-hadoop-mapreduce-c3b998285578
 --------------------------
 23. What is an Executor?
-An executor is a single JVM process which is launched for an application on a worker node.
+An executor is a single JVM process that is launched for an application on a worker node.
 Executor runs tasks and keeps data in memory or disk storage across them.
 Each application has its own executors.
 A single node can run multiple executors and executors for an application can span multiple worker nodes.
 An executor stays up for the duration of the Spark Application and runs the tasks in multiple threads.
-The number of executors for a spark application can be specified inside the SparkConf or via the flag –num-executors from command-line.
+The number of executors for a spark application can be specified inside the SparkConf or via the flag –num-executors from the command line.
 - Executor performs all the data processing.
 - Reads from and writes data to external sources.
 - Executor stores the computed data in-memory, cache or on hard disk drives.
 - Interacts with the storage systems.
 --------------------------
-24. What are workers, executors, cores in Spark Standalone cluster?
+24. What are workers, executors, cores in the Spark Standalone cluster?
 https://stackoverflow.com/questions/32621990/what-are-workers-executors-cores-in-spark-standalone-cluster
 --------------------------
 25. Name types of Cluster Managers in Spark.